hyperzero-io/hyper-reasoning-agent/README.md

 # Hyper Reasoning Agent

-Hyper-Reasoning-Agent is a multi-modal AI built on [Agno](https://github.com/agnos-ai/agno), inspired by O3, combining top LLMs and vision models for deep reasoning.
-It runs visual-first analysis, cross-validates hypotheses, and uses modular tools for precise inference.
-Ideal for tasks needing high-certainty, explainable, image-grounded insights.
+Hyper-Reasoning-Agent is a multi-modal AI system built on [Agno](https://github.com/agnos-ai/agno), inspired by O3, and designed for advanced, explainable, image-grounded insights.
+By integrating leading LLMs and vision models, it delivers robust, high-certainty reasoning for demanding tasks.

+## Core Capabilities

+- **Vision Reasoning (GPT-4.1):** Performs deep, visual-first analysis of images, leveraging the GPT-4.1 model to ground all inferences in visual evidence before considering textual input.
+- **Hyper-Intelligent Thinking (GPT-4.5):** Utilizes the GPT-4.5 model for creative, context-rich, and insightful reasoning, synthesizing information across modalities for advanced problem-solving.
+- **Hyper-Logical Reasoning (o4-mini):** Employs the o4-mini model to deliver rigorous, step-by-step logical analysis, ensuring transparent and systematic evaluation of hypotheses.

 ## Features
 - **Visual-First Reasoning:** Analyzes images before text, grounding all answers in visual evidence.